jlmelville/uwot/cran-comments.md

 ## New Release

-This minor release is the second part of a two-step procedure to maintain compatibility with RcppAnnoy and is being coordinated with the maintainer of that package.
+With apologies for the quick submission of this release so soon after the previous version, this minor release is the second part of a two-step procedure to maintain compatibility with the packakge 'RcppAnnoy' and is being coordinated with the maintainer of that package.

 ## Test environments